 - Consider ways of increasing your income, such as finding a better-paying job or earning freelance income

 If you’re not sure where to start, then you might consider tapping outside resources.
 You might take a money management course offered by your community college, an online resource, or church; borrow books on personal finance from the library (I recommend Jonathan Clements Money Guide by former Wall Street Journal columnist; disclosure: I received a copy from Mr. Clements); read personal-finance articles found on personal blogs or corporate sites, such as Money Under 30, Wise Bread, Good Financial Cents, Bankrate, and/or Yahoo!
 Finance.

-To learn more about investing, take advantage of educational content offered by brokerage and investment firms.
+To learn more about investing, take advantage of the educational content offered by brokerage and investment firms.
 In many cases, you can watch videos, read articles, etc. without opening or funding an account.

 Consider talking to a professional.
 Judge the worthiness of a financial adviser by her ability to offer valuable services and refrain from judging you.
 Walk away if you see a head shake, gasp, or eye roll; or feel a hint of condescension.
 A true professional understands that bringing value to you doesn’t involve diminishing your value (or financial status) in order to make a sale.

-Alternatively, engage investment services that don't involve face-to-face or telephone communications.
-Use screening and portfolio-building tools on online brokerages' websites or invest in a managed portfolio to get started in investing.
+Alternatively, engage in investment services that don’t involve face-to-face or telephone communications.
+Use screening and portfolio-building tools on online brokerages’ websites or invest in a managed portfolio to get started in investing.

-Don't let fear of judgment or regret of past imperfections stop you from making progress in your personal financial life, including the important area of investing.
-The goal isn't to be perfect but to move forward, whether clumsily or gracefully.
+Don’t let fear of judgment or regret of past imperfections stop you from making progress in your personal financial life, including in the important area of investing.
+The goal isn’t to be perfect but to move forward, whether clumsily or gracefully.